What does “reliability” really mean when you see it in a manual, a research paper, or a product spec?

 7. Establish Maintenance & Monitoring

-Even the best design needs care It's one of those things that adds up..
+Even the best design needs care.

 - Preventive maintenance – Replace wear items before they fail.